cirocosta/fssim/README.md

 +-------------------------------------------------+------+  --
 ```

 As a design decision, directories must fit in a single block (4KB) only.
-This limits each layer in the hierarchy tree to support a maximum of 128 entries (files or directories).
-Nested directories are limited to disk limit.
+This limits each layer in the hierarchy tree to support a maximum of 127 entries (files or directories) as mentioned but directory nesting is only limited by disk limit.

 ## LICENSE